Residential Solar Operations & Maintenance

 Grid Reconnections: If a PV system loses connection to the grid, reconnections ensure proper energy flow and compliance with regulations.
 This is particularly important for grid-tied systems, as prolonged disconnections could impact performance and financial benefits like net metering.

-Reactive vs. Preventative Solar Panel Maintenance
+Reactive vs. Preventative Solar Operations & Maintenance

 Other times, servicing is done on an ongoing basis as part of general upkeep.
-This strategy qualifies as preventative solar panel maintenance – similar to yearly auto inspections or annual physicals.
+This strategy qualifies as preventative solar operations and maintenance – similar to yearly auto inspections or annual physicals.
 During these visits, solar technicians will inspect the systems, reconfigure any loose wires or panels, and optimize the installations for maximum solar output.
 More severe problems – like cracked panels or faulty inverters – can also be addressed during these visits.

 Many residential solar customers are reactive, treating their PV systems as set-it-and-forget-it technology.
 They only intervene when solar production drops significantly.
 Many smaller businesses also adopt this approach because it’s typically cheaper and easier than paying for scheduled solar PV maintenance.

-As the size of the PV installation grows, however, it becomes easier to justify the ongoing cost of preventive solar panel maintenance.
+As the size of the PV installation grows, however, it becomes easier to justify the ongoing cost of preventive solar operations and maintenance.
 Whereas dust on 20 panels might translate to $30 in forfeited savings, that same dust across an entire PV farm could mean tens of thousands of dollars in lost savings.

 And again – that’s just dust.